andreapavoni/operation-go/README.md

 # Operation Go: A Routine Mission

-Play online at: [go.stackcasts.com] (https://go.stackcasts.com)

-or, clone the repo, then from the project directory run:
+Clone the repo, then from the project directory run:
 `present -base=.`
 and open your browser to: `http://127.0.0.1:3999/`